jiangwenyuan/nuster/README.md

 ### Purge one specific url

-This method delete the specific url that is being requested, like this:
+This method deletes the specific url that is being requested, like this:

 `curl -XPURGE https://127.0.0.1/imgs/test.jpg`

-It creates a key of `GET.scheme.host.uri`, and delete the cache with that key.
+It creates a key of `GET.scheme.host.uri`, and deletes the cache with that key.

 ### Purge by name